Mid-Autumn Festival: Origins and development

 The Chinese have celebrated the harvest during the autumn full moon since the Shang dynasty (c.
 1600–1046 BCE).
 The term mid-autumn (中秋) first appeared in Rites of Zhou, a written collection of rituals of the Western Zhou dynasty (1046–771 BCE).
-As for the royal court, it was dedicated to the goddess Taiyinxingjun (太陰星君 (Tàiyīn xīng jūn)).
+As for the royal court, it was dedicated to the goddess Taiyin Xingjun.
 This is still true for Taoism and Chinese folk religion.

 The celebration as a festival only started to gain popularity during the early Tang dynasty (618–907 CE).
 One legend explains that Emperor Xuanzong of Tang started to hold formal celebrations in his palace after having explored the Moon-Palace.

 By the Ming and Qing Dynasties, the Mid-Autumn Festival had become one of the main folk festivals in China.
 The Empress Dowager Cixi (late 19th century) enjoyed celebrating Mid-Autumn Festival so much that she would spend the period between the thirteenth and seventeenth day of the eighth month staging elaborate rituals.